cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 To publish your Worker to Cloudflare, you'll need a few things:

-- A Cloudflare account, and access to the API keys for that account
+- A Cloudflare account, the [Workers Unlimited Plan](/about/pricing), and access to an [API token](/quickstart#api-token) for that account
 - A Wrangler installation running locally on your machine, and access to the command-line
 - An Auth0 account

 Topics like configuring your Cloudflare account, API keys, and Wrangler installation are covered extensively in the [Workers Quick Start](/quickstart).
 Completing that guide is mandatory before following this tutorial!

 If you don't already have an Auth0 account, you can sign up for a free account at [auth0.com](https://www.auth0.com).
-This tutorial doesn't require a paid plan and supports integration with Auth0's free tier.
+This tutorial doesn't require a Workers Unlimited plan and supports integration with Auth0's free tier.

 ### Configure an Auth0 application